 yoursite.com will both have session data stored in a cookie associated with

 .yoursite.com.
-This allows the same user session to be recorded across multiple pages on the same second-level domain and makes for a seamless playback experience within the FullStory app.
+This allows the same user session to be captured across multiple pages on the same second-level domain and makes for a seamless playback experience within the FullStory app.

 Customers may wish to change the default domain behavior so that the cookie is associated with a specific subdomain rather than the second-level domain.
-For example, if you were only recording visitors to
+For example, if you were only capturing visitors to

 app.yoursite.com and didn't want the cookie to be associated with

-.yoursite.com, you could modify the FullStory recording snippet to include the following line in the top of the snippet:
+.yoursite.com, you could modify our snippet to include the following line at the top:

 window["_fs_cookie_domain"] = "app.yoursite.com"